1st November 2017 by Jess

 Watermelon also contains a diversity of phytonutrients including carotenoids, flavonoids and triterpenoids.

 Nightshades or solancaceae come from flowering plants like vines, shrubs and trees.
-They appear all over the world and include plants like tobacco, potatoes and chili peppers.
+They appear all over the world and include plants like tobacco, potatoes and chilli peppers.
 Here are some nightshades that are botanically classified as berries...

 Origin: China, India, US, Turkey, Egypt, Italy and Spain